Until 28th May

 Interactive audio tour / documentary / installation

 Enter a building that was designed to confuse.
 Slip on a pair of headphones.
 Peer through a hospital window.
-And prepare to question how you know what to believe about Syria.
+And prepare to question what to believe about Syria in this 45 minute thought-provoking audio-visual experience.

 If Vietnam was the first conflict on television, Syria is the first on YouTube.
 The number of minutes uploaded exceeds the number of real-time minutes which have passed since the conflict began on Tuesday 15 March 2011.
 Every day, this number rises as the vicious conflict creeps onward, but does the quantity of material available mean we understand what is happening on the ground any better?